PresentCreativeLLC/litegui.js/README.md

-litegui.js
+litegui.ts
 ==========

-Litegui is a javascript library to create webapps with a desktop look-alike user interface.
+Litegui.ts is a typescript library based on the litegui.js library to create webapps with a desktop look-alike user interface.
 All the widgets, panels, dialogs, etc are created from Javascript instead of HTML.
 The upside of this is that this helps to create more dynamic interfaces and gives a lot of flexibility.
 The downside is that you'll need to write some code to make it all work.
 If you're looking for a library that just needs some HTML and a couple of event handlers to work, litegui is not what